-To unite all women of the congregation for the total mission of the Church and to provide a medium through which they may express their loyalty and devotion to Jesus Christ in Christian witness, study, fellowship, and service.
+The purpose of UCW is to unite all women of the congregation for the total mission of the Church and to provide a medium through which they may express their loyalty and devotion to Jesus Christ in Christian witness, study, fellowship, and service.

 St. Andrew’s currently has two UCW groups.
 The groups each hold meetings once a month from September to June.

 Our sponsorship group is called “The Lacombe Community Refugee Effort”.
 Five churches with their congregations have teamed up to support this project.
 Numerous community members have donated their hard-earned cash to build a bank account sufficiently to support a family.
 Businesses and organizations donated everything from paint and carpet to groceries, shampoo, and library cards.
 Countless individuals donated furniture, appliances, clothing and more.
 Caring people have donated their time to scrubbing and repairing a rental property.
 Translators are available to contribute their vital skills.
 Teams of volunteers have signed up for: education and ESL support, transportation, shopping, job search, community orientation, budget training, and more.
 Many people have focused their positive energies to welcome and encourage our refugee family, providing the opportunity for a successful future.
 Our Syrian family is currently experiencing a great deal of success in their transition to a new life in a new country.
 This is the second time that St. Andrew’s has embarked on a mission like this.
 Previously, St. Andrew’s partnered with St. Stephen’s Catholic Church and Sunnybrook United Church in Red Deer.
 That was another very successful endeavor.